coderanger/coderanger.net/_posts/2013-06-02-arrays-and-chef.markdown

 node['chruby']['rubies'] == ['1.8.7', '2.0.0']
 {% endhighlight %}

-Hoever things are not as simple when the two values are at the same level.
+However things are not as simple when the two values are at the same level.
 The two arrays are set-unioned together, with the resulting order being deterministic but difficult to predict to the casual reader:

 {% highlight ruby %}
 default['chruby']['rubies'] = ['jruby', '1.9.3', '2.0.0']